Álvaro Barco

-José Álvaro Barco Andrade (born 27 June 1967) is a former Peruvian international footballer who played for clubs in Peru and Chile.
+José Álvaro Barco Andrade (born 27 June 1967), known as Álvaro Barco, is a Peruvian former footballer who played as a defender for clubs in Peru and Chile.
+He made 30 appearances for the Peru national team.

 Playing career

 Club

-Born in Lima, Peru, Barco began playing youth football with local side Universitario de Deportes.
-He played collegiate soccer for Long Island University in the United States with his brother Fernando.
+Born in Lima, Peru, Barco began playing youth football with local clubs Alianza Atlético and Universitario de Deportes.
+He also represented Alianza Atlético and Gardenias from San Isidro in the Copa Perú in 1984 and 1988, respectively.
+He played collegiate soccer for LIU Brooklyn Blackbirds, the athletic team of Long Island University in the United States with his brother Fernando.
 He returned to Peru to play professionally with Universitario, as well as C.D.
 Palestino and Cobreloa in Chile.
-He also had brief spells with Mexican side Tampico Madero in 1994-95 season and a club in China.
+He also had brief spells with Mexican side Tampico Madero in 1994–95 season and Shenzhen Pingan in China.

 International

-Barco made 30 appearances for the Peru national football team from 1986 to 1997.
+Barco made 30 appearances for the Peru national team from 1986 to 1997.
 He participated in the 1991 Copa América and the 1993 Copa América in Ecuador.

 Managerial career

 Following his playing career, he became a manager, leading Universitario de Deportes and Universidad San Martín de Porres.